Painting With White Border (1913) by Wassily Kandinsky

 New York, The Solomon R. Guggenheim Museum

-One center on the left: a combination of standing shapes reaching the second center with pure powerful brushstrokes; red is rather agile, blue is withdrawn into itself (distinct concentric movement).
-Therefore, the means used are also extremely plain, quite explicit and clear.
+One center on the left: a combination of vertical forms reaching the second center through pure, powerful brushstrokes; red is rather agile, blue is withdrawn into itself (with a distinct concentric movement).
+Thus, the means employed are extremely simple, quite explicit and clear.

-The second center from the right: broad curving brushstrokes (which cost me hard work).
-Both outside and inside this centre has glowing (almost white) spikes which provide reminiscence of the vigorous “internal boiling” to the rather melancholic arc shape.
-This is damped down (making it exaggerated in a way) by dull blue tints which only occasionally acquire a more garish tint and which (taken together) surround the upper shape with more or less egg-like background.
-It is like a small independent world – not just a foreign body which is merely added to a whole but rather an upspringing flower.
-Along the edges I have elaborated this more or less egg-like shape so that it lies being distinctly open but it does not create too abrupt or strident effects: for example, I have made edges more defined at the top and less distinct at the bottom.
-A viewer whose eyes follow the edge experiences an inner emotion like rolling waves.
+The second center, on the right: broad curving brushstrokes (which cost me a great deal of effort).
+Both outside and inside, this center has glowing (almost white) spikes that lend a sense of vigorous "inner boiling" to the rather melancholic arc-shaped form.
+This is dampened (even exaggerated a little) by dull blue tints, which only occasionally acquire a more garish hue and which (taken together) surround the upper form with a more or less egg-like background.
+It resembles a small, independent world — not a foreign body merely added to the whole, but rather a budding flower.
+Along the edges, I have elaborated this more or less egg-like shape so that it appears distinctly open, yet without creating overly abrupt or strident effects: for example, I made the edges more defined at the top and less distinct at the bottom.
+A viewer whose eye follows the edge experiences an inner sensation akin to rolling waves.

-The two centers are separated and at the same time united by numerous more or less distinct shapes, some of which are merely spots of green.
-The use of so much green paint was absolutely unconscious and, as I feel now, purposeful: I did not wish to add too much anxiety to this clearly boisterous picture.
-I realized later that I had rather wanted to use anxiety to express quietude.
-I even used too much green, especially Paris blue (a dull orotund cold tint), and as a result it was only later that I managed to counterbalance and move off the excessiveness of these colors which was arduous work…
+The two centers are separated and at the same time united by numerous more or less distinct forms, some of which are merely spots of green.
+The use of so much green paint was absolutely unconscious and, as I now feel, purposeful: I did not wish to add too much agitation to this clearly boisterous picture.
+I realized later that I had rather wanted to use agitation to express tranquillity.
+I even used too much green, especially Paris blue (a dull, sonorous cold tint), and as a result, it was only later that I managed to counterbalance and offset the excessiveness of these colors — which was arduous work.

 More from 1913